-People with high prostaglandin levels may experience severe menstrual cramps and also severe back pain during their period.
+People with increased prostaglandin activity may experience severe menstrual cramps and back pain during their period.
 Prostaglandins can also cause symptoms such as vomiting, headaches, and diarrhea that accompany painful menstruation (dysmenorrhea).

 Lower back pain can also be a symptom of early pregnancy.
-During pregnancy, the ligaments in your body naturally become softer and stretch to prepare you for labor.
-This can put a strain on the joints of your lower back and pelvis, which can cause back pain.
+During pregnancy, the ligaments in the body naturally become softer and stretch to prepare for labor.
+This can put a strain on the joints of the lower back and pelvis, which can cause back pain.

-You may also get cramps and back pain from an ectopic pregnancy.
-In this condition, a fertilized egg attaches itself somewhere other than inside the uterus; for instance, the fallopian tubes.
-The symptoms of an ectopic pregnancy may be abdominal cramps, lower back pain, abnormal bleeding, nausea, and shoulder pain.
-Some people may also have signs that are typical of an early pregnancy such as sore breasts and nausea.
+Cramps and back pain can also be caused by an ectopic pregnancy.
+In this condition, a fertilized egg attaches itself somewhere other than inside the uterus, for instance, in the uterine tubes.
+The symptoms of an ectopic pregnancy include abdominal cramps, lower back pain, abnormal bleeding, nausea, and sometimes even shoulder pain.
+Some people may also have signs that are typical of an early pregnancy, such as sore breasts and nausea.

 Lower back pain a week before your period may be a part of PMS.
 PMS is a combination of emotional, behavioral, and physical symptoms that occur before your period.
-Premenstrual symptoms can start around the 14th day of your menstrual cycle and last until 7 days after your period has started.
+PMS usually occurs in the second part of the luteal phase but can also begin right after ovulation and continue until the period starts.
 Lifestyle changes may help prevent the symptoms.
-If your symptoms are severe or unmanageable, talk to your doctor.
+If your symptoms are severe or unmanageable, talk to a health care provider.

 Cramping and lower back pain may occur after your period for a few different reasons:

-Ovulation — You may feel lower back pain and cramping after your period during ovulation, when your ovary releases an egg.
-Ovulation happens around the middle of your menstrual cycle.
+Ovulation — Lower back pain and cramping after your period may occur during ovulation, when the ovary releases an egg.
+Ovulation happens around the middle of the menstrual cycle.
 Ovulation pain may occur suddenly.
 It may last for a short time or for up to two days.
 It will usually get better on its own.

-Endometriosis — In this condition, endometrial tissue grows outside its usual location (the uterus).
-In endometriosis, endometrial tissue may grow on the uterine wall, ovaries, fallopian tubes, or tissue lining the pelvis.
+Endometriosis — In this condition, endometrial-like tissue grows outside its usual location (the uterus).
+With endometriosis, endometrial tissue may grow on the uterine wall, ovaries, uterine tubes, or tissue lining the pelvis.
 Endometriosis can cause lower back pain before and after your period.
 In addition to cramping and lower back pain, other symptoms of endometriosis include:

 - Pain after and during sex